 - What to Watch Out For In a REIT Manager Fee (Intermediate)

 - Do not be shy to clarify your doubts.
 You can post your queries online and the founders will endeavor to respond to them within 48 hours!

-Good news that Dividend Machines, the 2022 edition, is finally open for registration from 14 February to 6 March 2021.
+Good news that Dividend Machines, the 2023 edition, is finally open for registration from 6 February to 26 Feb 2023.
 Register using this link as an early bird to get S$100 discount off the course fee so you pay only $588.
-Owing to Covid-19 restrictions, the workshop will be conducted online.
-Not to worry, students are welcome to attend the physical lessons once they are given the green light to resume (hopefully in 2023) Moreover, this ticket to attend and re-attend is for lifetime and will never expire, ensuring that the techniques are re-emphasized.
+Moreover, this ticket to attend and re-attend is for lifetime and will never expire, ensuring that the techniques are re-emphasized.

 Conclusion Of Dividend Machines

 Investing money is hard work and there is indeed no free lunch in this world.
 The trainers from Fifth Person took care to ensure that this was communicated repeatedly throughout the workshop.
 Having been an active investor for over 8 years myself, I will be the first to agree to this stance.
 I can only wish that I had chanced upon such a stock investing class earlier in my investment journey.
 Such investment education would definitely have solidified my foundations when I was just a novice investor.
 I am certain that I would have saved some tuition fees along the way that would have improved my investment performance.